JulieW23/rnapp/README.md

 ## Setup
 * Create a database in PostgreSQL named 'rapidnovordb'.
 This can be done in the PostgreSQL shell with the command `create database rapidnovordb;`
-* Edit the URL in files with your PostgreSQL information:
+* Edit the URL in the following files with your PostgreSQL information:

    app.js line 14